palantus/mod-synology/README.md

 ## Status ##
 Browsing images is working fine, but videos aren't centered correctly.
 I still haven't added support for downloading files, but the code for the download URL is already written.

+Images are opened in full screen when clicked and you can click on the page to go to prev/next or close fullscreen view.
+Zooming is unfortunatly not implemented yet.

 ## Screenshots ##
 Listing root folders in list view: